preesm/preesm.github.io/_docs/02-buildpreesm.md

 #### RCPTT Tests from Eclipse

-**Note: at the time of writting, RCPTT tests are disabled because of an incompatibility with latest Eclipse (see [https://github.com/xored/rcptt/issues/16](https://github.com/xored/rcptt/issues/16)).**
+**Note: at the time of writing, RCPTT tests are disabled because of an incompatibility with latest Eclipse (see [https://github.com/xored/rcptt/issues/16](https://github.com/xored/rcptt/issues/16)).**

 This procedure is specific to running tests from Eclipse.
 Maven uses the product built during the full process to run the tests.

 1. Export the product using [procedure described above](#from-eclipse);
 2. Select plugin "org.preesm.tests.ui.rcptt", right click on it then "Run As / Test Cases"
-3. The following window ask to chose an Application Under Test (AUT).
-Add a new one with the product exproted from step 1; **this step fails because of bug**
+3. The following window ask to choose an Application Under Test (AUT).
+Add a new one with the product exported from step 1; **this step fails because of bug**
 4.  **TODO**

 ## Coding Policies

 The Preesm code base respects some coding policy.
-If you intend to develop within Preesm, we strongly advise you to follow these policy to prevent the continuous integration server to reject your contributions.
-These policies are simple :
+If you intend to develop within Preesm, we strongly advise you to follow these policies to prevent the continuous integration server to reject your contributions.
+These policies are simple:

 1. Follow the [checkstyle](http://checkstyle.sourceforge.net/) format provided in the [coding policy project](https://github.com/preesm/preesm-maven/blob/master/preesm-coding-policy/checkstyle/VAADER_checkstyle.xml);
 2. Make sure all the tests run without failure (run 'mvn clean verify' in the root folder of the git repository.

-To help enforcing the checkstyle format, the "on-the-fly" checkstyle analyser using the Eclipse plug-in (automatically installed with the meta feature and configured through M2Eclipse connectors) will provide feedback and the Eclipse cleanup formatter will enforce most of the rules (triggered on save action).
+To help enforcing the checkstyle format, the "on-the-fly" checkstyle analyzer using the Eclipse plug-in (automatically installed with the meta feature and configured through M2Eclipse connectors) will provide feedback and the Eclipse cleanup formatter will enforce most of the rules (triggered on save action).

 ### Build Status Notifications